- Muslim Hub

 There are a few common issues that most of us run into at the beginning of Ramadan.
 Headaches, caffeine withdrawal, and disrupted sleep patterns distract us from worship during these precious early days.

-Dr. Abud Bakri has put together a free guide that covers optimal health protocols for you to remain productive for work/school, be able to workout, and maintain enough energy for you to read the Qur’an & pray.
+Dr. Abud Bakri has put together a free guide that covers optimal health protocols for you to remain productive for work/school, be able to workout, and maintain enough energy to read the Qur’an & pray.

 If you’re a coffee/chai addict enthusiast like me, check this video out so that you’re not waking up everyday with the fogginess that comes with caffeine withdrawal.